sunny-aguilar/nak-mobile/README.md

 - Role dependent features

 ## User Registration
-- Any user will be able to register, for now.
+- Only users with a nakinc.org email are able to register.
-- Once enough interest is generated via the app, user registration will be limited to the @nakinc.org domain.
+- Undergrads who are active will be able to use the app free of charge.
+- Alumni and or inactive brothers will pay full price.

+## User Permissions
+- The app distinguishes users based on their permissions.
+When a user registers, they are assigned basic rights.

 ## Firebase Notes
 The backend chosen for the app is Google's Firebase.
 The Firebase CLI is downloaded locally and you must log in using the terminal.
 You should try to use the latest Firebase version.
 It can be updated using the commands below.
 The following are some helpful commands: